-|Imamature green walnuts on a Juglans regia tree.|
+|Imamature, green walnuts on a J. regia tree.|

-Research studies suggest that n-3 fatty acids by virtue of their anti-inflammatory actions may help lower blood pressure, cut-down coronary artery disease and stroke risk, and offer protection from breast, colon and prostate cancers.
+Research studies suggest that n-3 fatty acids, through their virtue of anti-inflammatory effects, may help lower blood pressure, cut-down on coronary artery disease and stroke risk, and offer protection from breast, colon, and prostate cancers.

 They are also packed with several important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.

-While buying, look at the nuts that should feature bright brown color, compact, uniform in size and feel heavy in hand.
-They should be free from cracks, mold, and spots and rancid smell.
+While buying, look at the nuts that should feature bright brown color, compact, uniform in size, and feel heavy in hand.
+They should be free from cracks, mold, and spots, and rancid smell.